Seevalaperi Pandi: Production

 Rajeshwar went to Tirunelveli and stayed in the city to gather material for the film.
 He interacted with the locals for over three months.
 Though the film was based on the life of a person of the same name, several scenes were fictional.
 Rajeshwar stated: "The characters and incidents are embellished to make the movie more interesting".
 The film was primarily based on a novel written by Sowba that was serialised in a Tamil magazine.
 Pratap initially wanted Mammootty in the title role, but he declined due to unavailability of dates.
+Boys Rajan made his debut playing the role of a police inspector.

 Soundtrack

-The film score and the soundtrack were composed by Adithyan, with lyrics written by Vairamuthu and K. Rajeswar.
+The soundtrack was composed by Adithyan.